minxingzhang/minxingzhang.github.io/_pages/contact.md

 -------------------------------------

-### Contact

-Please feel free to contact me if you are interested in my research domains or are willing to collaborate with me ;)
+Please feel free to contact me (minxing.zhang(at)cispa(dot)de), if you are interested in my research domains or are willing to collaborate with me ;)

-* Email: minxing.zhang(at)cispa(dot)de
-* Institution: CISPA Helmholtz Center for Information Security